Leixb/jutge_cli/README.md

 This is the most useful command in the tool set.
-It allows to test your code against all the test cases found in the database and output side by side differences using `colordiff`.
+It allows to test your code against all the test cases found in the database and output side by side differences using `diff`.

 The command takes an executable file as parameter and tests it against the test cases in the database folder.
-You can specify a custom diff program to use and its flags (separated by commas) through `--diff-prog` and `--diff-flags`.
+You can specify an alternate diff program to use and its flags (separated by commas) through `--diff-prog` and `--diff-flags`.

 #### Example

 This command will test the executable `P87523_ca_prog.x` against the test cases for problem P87523_ca.
+The expected output and the output of the program will be shown side by side using `colordiff`.

 ```
-jutge.py test P87523_ca_prog.x
+jutge.py test P87523_ca_prog.x --diff-prog colordiff
 ```

 ### Update ###